-Experience in playing soccer, setting up and explaining drills, encouraging the players.
-There is opportunity to play a light traveling schedule if parents agree to let the boys travel.
-There are also players from both Gypsy and Bulgarian ethnic groups, but until now they don’t really play together, so being a challenger and a connector.
+Experience in playing soccer, setting up and explaining drills, and encouraging the players is necessary.
+There may be an opportunity to play a light traveling schedule if parents agree to let the boys travel.
+There are also players from both Roma/Gypsy and Bulgarian ethnic groups, but until now they don’t really play together, so being a challenger and a connector is crucial.
 Our motto is that we are building not only better soccer players, but better people.
-Must be able to share a short devotional on Christian character with the players.
+It is also imperative that this person be able to sow into the players spiritually as well.